TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/ItemGroups.rst

    In the renderType `selectCheckbox` the groups are displayed as accordions containing the check boxes.

-   In other renderTypes a non selectable item with the group name gets displayed.
+   In other renderTypes a non-selectable item with the group name gets displayed.

+   Item groups can also be defined for items in :ref:`foreign tables <columns-select-properties-foreign-table-item-group>`.

 API methods
 ===========